johnyang101/pmpnndiff/README.md

 # pmpnndiff
 ## Fast Non-autoregressive Inverse Folding with Discrete Diffusion

-This repository offers an implementation tailored for the intricate task of protein inverse folding, leveraging discrete diffusion processes.
+This repository offers an implementation of discrete diffusion for inverse protein folding.
 It has pre-trained models, training routines, and inference scripts, ensuring a streamlined experience for protein folding predictions and experiments.

 ## 1. Installation